Shaw AFB officials: Pilot dead following F-16 aircraft crash on base

 SUMTER, S.C.
-(WIS) (7/1/2020) - Shaw Air Force Base has confirmed that the pilot of the U.S. Air Force F-16CM Fighting Falcon that crashed late Tuesday night has died.
+(WIS/Gray News) - Shaw Air Force Base has confirmed that the pilot of the U.S. Air Force F-16CM Fighting Falcon that crashed late Tuesday night has died, WIS reported.

 Officials at Shaw AFB say that the aircraft was on a routine training mission with one pilot on board when the crash happened.